bodywork

 Spraying primer-filler onto a rear wing, March 2003.

-No, I haven't decided to go for a spotty colour scheme!
 The marks on this wing are stopper, which is used to fill tiny imperfections in the surface.
 I went over every millimeter of this wing and stopped anything that looked like it might show through the paint finish.
-After the stopper had gone off, I sanded each patch down until the only stopper remaining was a tiny section sitting in the imperfection in the panel.

 Here I've just primed one of the rear wings using high-build cellulose primer.